 Early arrival is available at all Center Parcs villages in England.
 As far as I’m aware there’s never any blackout dates, nor have I ever seen the ‘pass’ sell out.

-It’s, therefore, something you could certainly add onto your booking at a later date, should you decide that it’s going to be a worthwhile investment for your party.
+It’s, therefore, something you could certainly add to your booking at a later date, should you decide that it’s going to be a worthwhile investment for your party.

 How Do You Book An Early Arrival At Center Parcs?

 Booking an early arrival at Center Parcs can be done during the booking process.
-It’ll be included as one of the selections you can add on-to your booking prior to check out.
+It’ll be included as one of the selections you can add to your booking prior to check out.

-You can do this through the Center Parcs website, logging in using your booking details and adding on and paying for the check-in much like you would an activity (more info on that here).
+You can do this through the Center Parcs website, logging in using your booking details and adding on and paying for the check-in much like you would when booking an activity.